 - The victim endures the practice of physical restraints.

-- The caregiver ignores or threatens to ignore the person they are charged with caring for.
+- ignores or threatens to ignore the person they are charged with caring for.

-- The caregiver takes steps to isolate the victim from family, friends, or favorite activities.
+- takes steps to isolate the victim from family, friends, or favorite activities.

-- The caregiver places them in a closet or dark room as punishment.
+- places them in a closet or dark room as punishment.

-- The caregiver harasses, humiliates, ridicules or even resorts to name-calling.
+- harasses, humiliates, ridicules, or even resorts to name-calling.

 Many families are thankful for the care their elderly loved ones get and may even be concerned to raise questions about the quality of the care.
 However, there are strict laws regarding elder abuse at the state and federal levels.
 Loved ones can start by trying to get answers from the staff and facility administration.
 If the answers are insufficient or far-fetched, they may need to report it to the authorities or take legal action.